MoseleyBioinformaticsLab/jpredapi/README.rst

    py -3 -m pip install jpredapi

-.. note:: Read `User Guide` and `The jpredapi Tutorial` to learn more and see code examples on using
+.. note:: Read the `User Guide`_ and `The jpredapi Tutorial`_ on ReadTheDocs_
-          `jpredapi` as a library and as a command-line tool.
+          to learn more and to see code examples on using the `nmrstarlib` as a library and as a command-line tool.

 .. _pip: https://pip.pypa.io/